 Much of the harmony in this programme is of the contemporary “crunchy” type, where gentle discords provide an appealing and restful backdrop to contemplation.
 It’s music to de-stress, to relax, to chill.

 Eric Whitacre features, along with British composers Paul Mealor, Howard Skempton and Rebecca Dale.
 We’ll be performing Dale’s If I should go just a few weeks after giving the Dutch premiere of this work in Utrecht in the prestigious concert series in the Pieterskerk and the city’s cathedral, the Domkerk.
+We will also be singing pieces by Holst, Guerrero, Byrd, Kodaly, Schubert and Wood.

 We are delighted that concert pianist Karen Kingsley joins us again.